Lesson 2: What factors, including agriculture, have caused the rise in global temperatures?

 Warm-up: Step up, Step back game.
 Have students stand in a straight line.
 Students take a step forward if they think the following statements are true, and step backwards if they think it is false.
 Debrief each statement.
 Statements:

 As CO2 levels rise, so do global temperatures.
 [True]

 CO2 is the only greenhouse gas.
 [False.
 Others include Methane, Nitrous Oxide, and CFCs/refrigerants].

 Agriculture, farming, and food choices can help solve climate change.
 [True]

 Carbon is bad for the environment.
 [False.
 Carbon as an element is the building block of life, but excess carbon in the atmosphere is bad for the environment.
 Need more carbon in the “right” places.
 Focus of this lesson is the carbon cycle.]

-Mini Lesson: Draw a picture of the carbon cycle (globally), and your farm’s carbon cycle (locally).
+Mini Lesson: Draw a picture of the carbon cycle (globally), and your farm’s carbon cycle (locally; example here with good contextual description).
 Discuss where carbon is coming from and going to.
 Emphasize that we want carbon to go from the atmosphere back into the soil, where it belongs and grows healthy plants.

-Sources of carbon emissions from agriculture: tilling the soil, cow farts (methane), fertilizer and pesticide production, transporting food long distances, cutting down trees for farmland (and other land use change)
+Sources of carbon emissions from agriculture: tilling the soil, cow farts (methane), fertilizer and pesticide production, plant respiration/decay, transporting food long distances, cutting down trees for farmland (and other land use change)

 Agriculture could be a “sink” or way to lower carbon emissions if practiced differently!
 Some stats to consider: